zextras/tech-doc/source/carbonio/_management/backup.rst

 .. code:: console

-   # carbonio backup retrieveMetadataFromArchive S3 *destination*
+   zextras$ carbonio backup retrieveMetadataFromArchive S3 *destination*

 See documentation of `carbonio backup retrieveMetadataFromArchive S3` for more information.